Molly Tuttle: Solo career

 In 2015, Tuttle moved from Boston to Nashville.
 Her EP Rise was released in 2017 after a crowdfunding campaign.
-She wrote all of the songs on the 7-song album, which was produced by Kai Welch.
+She wrote all of the songs on the seven-song album, which was produced by Kai Welch.
 Guests included Darrell Scott, the Milk Carton Kids, Kathy Kallick, and Nathaniel Smith.
-She formed The Molly Tuttle Band, which included Wes Corbett (banjo), Joe K. Walsh (mandolin), and Hasee Ciaccio (bass).
+She formed the Molly Tuttle Band, which included Wes Corbett (banjo), Joe K. Walsh (mandolin), and Hasee Ciaccio (bass).
 Tuttle was selected by Buddy Miller to join his "Cavalcade of Stars" section of Hardly Strictly Bluegrass on the Rooster Stage on October 6, 2018.

 In 2017, Tuttle signed with Alison Brown's Compass Records.
-She released her debut album When You're Ready via Compass Records on April 5, 2019 and but I'd rather be with you again on Compass Records in August 2020.
+She released her debut album When You're Ready via Compass Records on April 5, 2019, and But I'd Rather Be with You again on Compass Records in August 2020.

 Golden Highway

-In 2021, Tuttle assembled her new "dream" band, Golden Highway, including Shelby Means on bass, Kyle Tuttle on banjo, Bronwyn Keith-Hynes on fiddle, and Dominick Leslie on mandolin, everyone sharing or supporting vocals.
-In January 2022, Nonesuch Records announced a release by Molly Tuttle & Golden Highway titled Crooked Tree on April 1, 2022.
+In 2021, Tuttle assembled her new "dream" band, Golden Highway, including Shelby Means on bass, Kyle Tuttle on banjo, Bronwyn Keith-Hynes on fiddle, and Dominick Leslie on mandolin, with everyone sharing or supporting vocals.
+In January 2022, Nonesuch Records announced a release by Molly Tuttle and Golden Highway titled Crooked Tree on April 1, 2022.
 Their follow-up album, City of Gold, was released in July 2023.
 Both won the Grammy Award for Best Bluegrass Album.

-New Band
+New band

 Tuttle announced the dissolution of Golden Highway in May 2025, with many band members pursuing solo careers, and revealed a new, all-female band that would begin touring with her in July.
 Her new album, So Long Little Miss Sunshine, was set for release on August 15, 2025.
 The project was produced by Jay Joyce and preceded by the single "That's Gonna Leave a Mark".

 Personal life

 Tuttle was diagnosed with alopecia areata when she was three years old, which quickly progressed to alopecia universalis, resulting in total body hair loss.
-Tuttle has been in a relationship with Ketch Secor of Old Crow Medicine Show since 2023.
+Tuttle has been in a relationship with Ketch Secor of Old Crow Medicine Show since 2023, and married on August 22, 2026 in Santa Cruz, California.